 The most famous hike (and the reason why so many visitors head to the area) lies only 20 minutes drive from Salento.

-Take the traditional frequent jeep Willys from Salento's square to Cocora Valley, from where you can either walk the 5-hours loop or take the short path up to get views of Valle de Cocora and get back the same way.
+Take the traditional frequent jeep Willys from Salento's square to famous Cocora Valley, from where you can either hike the 5-hours loop or take the short path up to get views of Valle de Cocora and get back the same way.